Robert-Shirley/TicTacToe/README.md

 Added form validation to the beginning form.
 I added a restart button.
 And I added a transition when you click a square and made the computer have a transition as well.
 Also, depending on if its a hvh or hvAI game, the winning messages will be different.
 All that really remains is to add a cool neon theme and we should be done.
 There are a few other things we could do, like add a tally that keeps track of wins, but I think we'll skip that for now

+5/27
+Added a neon effect to everything.
+Looks pretty freakin cool to me!
+Happy with how this one turned out

 Attack plan: